-While teletherapy services have existed for years, our current circumstances have thrust this market directly to the top of the telehealth industry.
-Cerebral is the new kid on the block in this growing market, offering subscription plans for comprehensive online therapy, prescriptions, and free medication delivery.
-How does Cerebral stand up to the competition?
-We’ve tested the service and will break down all you need to know to decide if Cerebral might be your solution.
+While teletherapy services have existed for years, recent circumstances like the pandemic have propelled this market directly to the top of the telehealth industry.
+Cerebral is one of the newest companies to join this growing market, offering subscription plans for comprehensive online therapy, prescriptions, and free medication delivery.
+We tested their services to help you decide if Cerebral sounds appropriate for you.

 Cerebral gives you a very convenient and reasonably priced way to access mental health care online, including prescription care.

 With three subscription options, you can access therapy (in certain states) and get medications prescribed and shipped to you.
 If you live in one of the 35 states where Cerebral provides therapy, the company provides truly comprehensive service.

 - Why you should trust our Cerebral review

 - What is Cerebral, and who is it for?

 - Cerebral therapy plans

 - Your alternatives and how Cerebral stacks up